Top 5 criteria to look for when choosing a Customer Data Platform (CDP)

 4. Data is immediately actionable

-If your CDP can take on some of the baseline capabilities like segmenting customers and calculating marketing-defined metrics (such as Number of Purchases higher than $100), the faster and more effectively your marketing team can leverage this data in their campaigns.
+Suppose your CDP can take on some baseline capabilities like segmenting customers and calculating marketing-defined metrics (such as the Number of Purchases higher than $100).
+In that case, your marketing team can leverage this data faster and more effectively in their campaigns.

 Of course, it’s also crucial that the CDP provides access to the raw data so that you can apply AI and Machine Learning (ML) models for more advanced use cases.